mataktelis11/SFMLGameDevelopmentByExample/README.md

 - Added a new spritesheet for the player.
 - Added music and sounds (not with the book's sound manager but with a much less sophisticated implementation)
 - ~Added a new tileset (16 * 16)~ Added an new Tile Set (32x32).
-- Added a Python script that generates .map files from .png images (This makes it easier to create a map)
+- Added a Python script that generates .map files from .csv files made with <a href="https://www.mapeditor.org/" target="_blank">Tiled</a> (This makes it easier to create a map)
 - Added **CMakeLists.txt** a based on <a href="https://dane-bulat.medium.com/cmake-building-sfml-and-game-projects-on-linux-3947b3ba6e8" target="_blank">this</a> amazing guide.
 - Minor other changes...